Revolutionary opera: National implementation

+The major characters of the yangbanxi demonstrated the behaviors which government officials were supposed to demonstrate: accepting hardship first and enjoyment later, focusing on the livelihood of the masses, denouncing oppressive behavior, and using persuasion to deal with difficult people.
+Thus they both provided a standard of conduct for officials and expressed a standard for ordinary people to hold them to.

 The operas are often taken by its critics as paradigmatic of the proletarian-dominated art of the Cultural Revolution, and have been condemned by some as an aesthetic and cultural aberration.
 Author Huo Wang, a citizen in China at the time, wrote in 1998 in reference to the Cultural Revolution era: "Model operas are the only art form left in the whole of China.
 You cannot escape from listening to them.
 You hear them every time you turn on the radio.
 You hear them from loudspeakers every time you go outside".

-In her book Red Azalea, Anchee Min describes her experiences with Mao's didactic creation, the revolutionary opera.
+In her book Red Azalea, Anchee Min describes her experiences with revolutionary operas.
 She became a fan initially because there were not many other forms of diversion.
-"Entertainment was a 'dirty bourgeois word'," but the revolutionary operas were supposed to be something else, "a proletarian statement."
-To love or not to love the operas was a serious political question, Min writes, and "meant to be or not to be a revolutionary."
+"Entertainment was a 'dirty bourgeois word'," but the revolutionary operas were supposed to be something else, "a proletarian statement".
+To love or not to love the operas was a serious political question, Min writes, and "meant to be or not to be a revolutionary".
 For a decade the same eight operas were taught on radio and in school, and were promoted by neighborhood organizations.
 Min recalls:

 I listened to the operas when I ate, walked and slept.
 I grew up with the operas.
 They became my cells.
 I decorated the porch with posters of my favorite opera heroines.
 I sang the operas wherever I went.
 My mother heard me singing in my dreams; she said that I was preserved by the operas.
 It was true.
 I could not go on a day without listening to the operas.
 I pasted my ear close to the radio, figuring out the singer's breaths.
 I imitated her.
 The aria was called 'I won't quit the battle until all the beasts are killed.'
 It was sung by Iron Plum a teenage character in an opera called The Red Lantern.
 I would not stop singing the aria until my vocal cords hurt.
 I went on pushing my voice to its highest pitch.
-I was able to recite all the librettos...An official yangbanxi popularization campaign began in 1970.
+I was able to recite all the librettos...

+An official yangbanxi popularization campaign began in 1970.
+The release of filmed versions of yangbanxi prompted the re-organization and expansion of China's film exhibition network.

 The promotion of yangbanxi through official channels also surged in 1974 in connection with the Criticize Lin, Criticize Confucius campaign.

+Foreign exchanges

+The yangbanxi were a staple of cultural exchanges in the years leading to China-United States rapprochement.
+American tourist groups in China during the early 1970s typically included at least one of The White Haired Girl or the Red Detachment of Women in their itineraries.
+Richard Nixon and Henry Kissinger viewed the Red Detachment of Women.